bitwarden/contributing-docs/docs/getting-started/mobile/android/f-droid/index.md

 The majority of files within this directory are generated by the `metascoop` app and `fdroid` tools.
 Some files cannot be automatically generated and must be manually edited.

-#### F-droid repo configuration
+#### F-Droid repo configuration

-F-droid repository is configured in a `config.yml` file.
+F-Droid repository is configured in a `config.yml` file.
 This includes details like the name, description, and archive settings.
 This file is not tracked for security purposes.

 #### Repository icon

-The F-droid repository icon is stored in `fdroid/icon.png`.
+The F-Droid repository icon is stored in `fdroid/icon.png`.

 #### Application images

-Some application metadata, such as the application icons, feature graphics, and screenshots, are not defined in the `repos.yml` file and must be placed in the correct location within the F-droid repository.
+Some application metadata, such as the application icons, feature graphics, and screenshots, are not defined in the `repos.yml` file and must be placed in the correct location within the F-Droid repository.

 The following directory structure is used to store the application images: